Notifiarr/notifiarr/pkg/bindata/README.md

-The files in this folder are auto generated from the files/ folder.
+The files in this folder are auto generated from the files/ and templates/ folders.
-Currently bindata is used to store the favicon.ico file.
-That is all.

 - To generate the binary base64 data you need to install `go-bindata`: